 Research & Development

-BlueAlpaca is a pilot project developed in collaboration with four European cities (Milan, Helsinki, Antwerp, Santander), promoted by SynchroniCity and funded under the Europe's Horizon 2020 programme.
+GoldenOwl is the codename of a pilot project developed by U-Hopper, promoted by Fed4FIRE+ and funded under the Europe's Horizon 2020 programme.

 MemEx offers an automated conversational service, called chatbot, which can be used by tourism operators (hoteliers and DMOs) to interact with tourists.

 The solution is integrated with profiling and analytics systems that allow the optimization and personalization of the automated interaction and of marketing upselling campaigns.

 The project is carried out within the ERDF Regional Operational Programme 2014-2020 of the Autonomous Province of Trento, and it is co-financed by the European Union through the European Fund for Regional Development, for the Italian state and the Province of Trento.